Disease Guide ·Osteosarcoma (Bone Cancer) ·2026

 What Is Osteosarcoma

-Osteosarcoma is an aggressive bone cancer that most often affects the long bones of the legs — particularly near the knee and shoulder.
-It accounts for about 85% of all bone tumors in dogs.
+Aggressive bone cancer affecting long leg bones, especially near knee and shoulder.
+Accounts for 85% of bone tumors in dogs.
 Large and giant breeds over 7 years old are at highest risk.
-The cancer grows rapidly, destroys bone, and spreads to the lungs in the vast majority of cases.
-Accounts for 85% of bone tumors in dogs
+Grows rapidly, spreads to lungs in most cases.

 Symptoms - What to Watch For

-Lameness or limping that gets progressively worse over days to weeks.
-Swelling at the tumor site — usually a firm, painful lump on the leg.
+Progressive lameness worsening over days to weeks.
+Firm, painful leg lump at tumor site.
 Reluctance to walk, play, or bear weight.
-The affected leg may fracture with minimal trauma (pathological fracture).
-Loss of appetite and lethargy as the disease progresses.
-Lameness that worsens quickly is the key warning sign
+Pathological fractures from minimal trauma.
+Loss of appetite and lethargy as disease progresses.
+Worsening limp is the key warning sign.

 Diagnosis - $500-$1,500